 - Manuel Pellegrini on Barcelona

-"Had Barca known earlier that Tito wouldn't be able to continue, Pellegrini would have been their first choice," the source added.
+"Had Barca known earlier that Tito wouldn't be able to continue, Pellegrini would have been their first choice," our source said.
 "He has great experience in La Liga and his style of football fits with the Barca philosophy - it would have been ideal."

 With options restricted in late July, Barca ultimately considered two men to take over from Vilanova: Martino and Luis Enrique.
-But a couple of the senior players told the board they did not want to work with Luis Enrique and, in any case, their former midfielder was already at Celta Vigo.
+But a couple of the senior players told the board they did not want to work with the latter and, in any case, their former midfielder was already at Celta Vigo.

-Additional concerns over the Spaniard's lack of experience at the highest level and his strong character meant Martino was the oustanding candidate in the end - and he was seen as the ideal man to bond with compatriot Lionel Messi.
+Additional concerns over Luis Enrique's lack of experience at the highest level and his strong character meant Martino was the oustanding candidate in the end - and he was seen as the ideal man to bond with compatriot Lionel Messi.

 "It could well have happened," our source summed up.
 "Pellegrini loves Spain and the chance to coach Barcelona appealed to him.
 His year at Madrid didn't end well and so he doesn't feel especially attached to them.